 I’ve been wanting to write this guide of restaurants everyone should try in Chapel Hill for a while now.
 Ever since several people told me nonchalantly that “there’s nothing in Chapel Hill” when discussing the food scene of the Triangle.
-While smallest of the three points of the Research Triangle, Chapel Hill is still mighty!
-So here’s my list of nineteen restaurants everyone should visit in Chapel Hill.
+While the smallest of the three points of the Research Triangle, Chapel Hill is still mighty!
+So here’s my list of twenty restaurants everyone should visit in Chapel Hill.

 1505 E Franklin St, Chapel Hill, NC 27514